deanrad/polyrhythm/README.md

 # Concurrency Modes - Declarative timing control

 Did you know that browsers have a limited # of connections allowed they can use at a time?
-Ask me how I found out when some of my Google Analytics events got dropped due to event-firing happening too often 😅!
-App behaviors like this are usually baked into the structure of applications, thus hard to change.
+Ask me how I found 😅!
+App behaviors like this are usually baked into the structure of applications, extremely hard to change.
 But **polyrhythm** gives you 5 concurrency modes you can plug in trivially as configuration parameters.
 For example, to ensure that Google Analytics traffic buffers up on a queue so that it uses only one connection, just add a ListenerConfig object with a different `mode` than the default.

 ```js
 listen(